Last modified 1/10/14

 If you add the class after pre-registration, then you will be able to login

-within 24 hours.
+within 24 hours or on Monday if you add on a Friday.
 Log in as soon as possible.

-If you do not log in to Insight every week, you might be dropped from
+If you do not log in to Insight every week, you will be dropped from

 ARE YOU READY FOR AN ONLINE CLASS?